werf/werf/docs/pages_en/quickstart.md

    minikube start --driver=docker --insecure-registry registry.example.com:80
    ```

-7. Allow usage of Container Registry without TLS for werf:
+7. Allow usage of container registry without TLS for werf:

    Set `WERF_INSECURE_REGISTRY=1` environment variable in the terminal where werf would run.